eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

   - `ddsrouter_core`: C++ library which implements the DDS Router operation and exports the DDS Router C++ API.
   - `ddsrouter_yaml`:  C++ library to parse the DDS Router *yaml* configuration files.
   - `ddsrouter_tool`: DDS Router end-user application.
+* New dynamic topic discovery feature: the user does not need to fully specify over which topics to communicate (i.e. provide concrete topic names and types).
+The discovery of topics matching the allowlisting rules automatically triggers the creation of all entities required for communication.
+See :ref:`topic_filtering` for more details.

 Next release includes the following **User Interface features**: